jnixy/website/content/post/post25-mpv-updates/index.md

 > MPV defines fatal police violence as “any incident where a law enforcement officer (off-duty or on-duty) applies, on a civilian, lethal force resulting in the civilian being killed whether it is considered ‘justified’ or ‘unjustified’ by the U.S. Criminal Legal System” (Campaign Zero 2022).
 MPV thus excludes incidents reported to be caused by speeding or crashing during a police chase, overdose, and in most cases, jumping from a height in a foot chase—i.e., cases in which reviewers determined that police did not directly apply lethal force.

 At first I didn't think this was correct, as I've looked at the Mapping Police Violence data pretty closely in the past.
 Turns out it is correct *now*.
-MPV apparently modified its inclusion criteria at some point (their [Data & Methodology document](https://mappingpoliceviolence.org/files/MappingPoliceViolence_Methodology.pdf#page=9.09) was last updated on October 3, 2022).
+MPV apparently modified its inclusion criteria at some point a few years ago (more about their methodology [here](https://mappingpoliceviolence.us/aboutthedata)).

 So here's why I ended up going down a rabbit hole today.
 Way back in December 2019, I posted [a preprint](https://osf.io/preprints/socarxiv/ajz2q) responding to [this article](https://www.thelancet.com/journals/lancet/article/PIIS0140-67361831130-9/fulltext) in *The Lancet*.[^1] Long story short: my colleague and I argued that 91 incidents in MPV purporting to involve unarmed Black people killed by police should have been re-coded prior to analysis.
 Broadly, these involved: